10-Q 1 svbl-20240731.htm FORM 10-Q

 Management Retention Agreement and Salaries

 The Company has established a Management Retention Agreement (the “MRA”), which is a long-term incentive program to retain key personnel of the Company who have important historical information and knowledge to contribute with respect to the Arbitration.
 The MRA provides that if the Company is successful and the Company receives damages proceeds, 12% of the net proceeds will be directed to the MRA for distribution to its participants.
 Each participant must satisfy specific Arbitration related duties and if they do so, each participant may be entitled to a pre-defined percentage of the proceeds received by the MRA.
-The Toronto Stock Exchange (the “TSX”) has provided its conditional approval of the MRA dependent upon the MRA being approved by the Company’s disinterested shareholders at Silver Bull’s 2024 annual meeting of shareholders in April 2024.
+The Toronto Stock Exchange (the “TSX”) and the Company’s disinterested shareholders have approved of the MRA as of the date of Silver Bull’s 2024 annual meeting of shareholders in April 2024.

 NOTE 17 – SEGMENT INFORMATION